niosus/EasyClangComplete/README.md

 [![Flattr this git repo][img-flattr]][donate-flattr] [![Donate][img-paypal]][donate-paypal]

-This plugin for easy-to-use, minimal-setup autocompletions for C++ for Sublime Text 3.
-[Support](#support-it) it if you like it.
+Plugin for easy-to-use, minimal-setup autocompletions for C++ for Sublime Text
+3. [Support](#support-it) it if you like it.

 # Jump right in! #
 Follow all the following steps to ensure the plugin works as expected!